StevenSYS/libauritext/README.md

-# libAuriText
+# libAuriText-SDL2
-A simple SDL3 font sheet library written in C.
+A simple SDL3 font sheet library written in C backported to SDL2.